Academics

 Applicants must upload a scanned copy of the official transcripts from each college or university you have attended both in the U.S. and abroad.
 If you are accepted into the program you will be required to submit hard copies.
 These can either be sent directly from each institution or hand-delivered as long as they remain in the official, signed, sealed envelopes from your college or university.
 As a general rule, UCLA Graduate Division sets a minimum required overall grade-point average of 3.0 (B), or the foreign equivalent.

-As of this Fall 2023 cycle, the GRE is NOT required as part of your application to UCLA AUD.
+As of the Fall 2023 cycle, the GRE is NOT required as part of your application to UCLA AUD.
 No preference will be given to those who choose to submit GRE scores as part of their application.

 However, if you do take the GRE exam and wish to include it as part of your application: More information on this standardized exam can be found at www.ets.org/gre.
 In addition to uploading your GRE scores, please direct ETS to send us your official score sheets.
 Our ETS codes for the GRE are below: